 Your TV user manual may provide information about activating the secondary audio feature, or you may contact the customer service department where you bought the TV or the customer service department of the TV manufacturer for assistance.
 If you have a set top box for subscription TV service, you may contact your subscription TV provider for assistance in activating the secondary audio.

 Networks, broadcasters, and subscription TV systems may provide information about the availability of programs with video description through their websites and in program guides.
 Some program guides may use the symbol (D) to indicate that the program is video described.
-In the future, the FCC will provide links to these websites where they are available, and other information on video description on the FCC’s web page.
+The FCC provides links to these websites where they are available, and to other information on the FCC’s video description web page.

 |1 New York, NY||14 Tampa-St. Petersburg, FL|